vdbrink/vdbrink.github.io/jura/hack_milk_bottle_as_jura_container.md

 ## Create one yourself

-Do you also create one yourself like this?
+Do you also want to create one yourself now?

-The parts I used to create my final version:
+These are the parts I used to create my final version:
 * An old milk bottle top
-* [Jura Carafe](/jura/jura_products#carafe) to use its adapter
+* [Jura Carafe](/jura/jura_products#carafe) for its adapter and hose
 * [Stainless steel tube](https://s.click.aliexpress.com/e/_oFz0a1i)
 * [Cleaning brush](https://s.click.aliexpress.com/e/_c3FYnYW9)
 * Stanley knife